 These fluctuations can damage your devices whether you have a surge protector or not.
 Therefore, you will need a power conditioner that converts dirty power into clean power and keeps your devices safe from surges.

 As mentioned earlier, these power managers don’t come cheap.
-But they are worth it because they keep all your electronics safe from power surges and electrical noise.
+But they are worth it because they protect your electronics from power surges and electrical noise.

 If you don’t protect your devices, these interferences and fluctuations can seriously damage all your devices.
 And imagine what cost you will have to bear then?